mdickinson/bigfloat/docs/source/reference/index.rst

   current context, and has the property that ``eval(repr(x))`` recovers ``x`` exactly.

-* The '+' ,'-', '*', '/', '//' and '**' binary operators are supported.
-For
+* The '+' ,'-', '*', '/', '//', '%' and '**' binary operators are supported.
-  MPFR version >= 2.4.0, the '%' operation is also supported.
-The '/' operator
-  implements true division, regardless of whether ``from __future__ import division`` is in effect or not.
-The result of '%' has the same sign as the first argument, not the second.
+  The '/' operator implements true division, regardless of whether ``from __future__ import division`` is in effect or not.
+The result of '%' has the same sign as the second argument, so follows the existing Python semantics for '%' on Python floats.

 * For the above operators, mixed-type operations involving a :class:`BigFloat` and an integer or float are permitted.
 These behave as though the non